Saikat04/HumanChain-AI-Safety-Incident-Log-API/README.md

-# HumanChain-AI-Safety-Incident-Log-API
-it's an assignment by SPARKLEHOOD
+# Please choose the master branch